 Pre-Issuance Certification of bonds, loans or other debt instruments is awarded via a formal letter and a Certificate from the Climate Bonds Standard Board.
-The Pre-Issuance Certification covers the period prior to issuance or closing of the bond, loan or other debt instrument and is valid until Post-Issuance Certification is awarded.
+The Pre-Issuance Certification covers the period prior to issuance or closing of the bond and can assist with marketing of the deal.
+Pre-Issuance Certification is valid until Post-Issuance Certification is awarded.